The Unbounded Denominators Conjecture: Generalization to vector-valued modular forms

-In the case $n=2$ of two-dimensional representations, Mason's conjecture was settled by Franc and Mason~\cite{MasonConjectured,FrancMasonDim2}, and extended further by Franc, Gannon and Mason~\cite{FrancGannonMason} to the stronger sense of only requiring the $p$-adic boundedness of the coefficients for a full density set of primes~$p$.
-Their proof relies on the special incidence that the rank-$2$ local systems on $\mathbb{P}^1 \setminus \{0,1,\infty\}$ reduce to the Gauss hypergeometric equation, and the classical theory of hypergeometric functions.
-It is conceivable that the algebraicity part (over $\Q(x)$, respectively over the ring of classical modular forms) in Theorems~\ref{ODE form} and~\ref{ubd for vvmf} could likewise hold under a similar loosening of the integrality condition; but our proof does not yield to this.
+In the case of two-dimensional representations of~$\Gamma(2)$, Mason's conjecture was settled by Franc and Mason~\cite{MasonConjectured,FrancMasonDim2}, and extended further by Franc, Gannon and Mason~\cite{FrancGannonMason} to the stronger sense of only requiring the $p$-adic boundedness of the coefficients for a density one set of primes~$p$.
+Their proof relies on the special property that the power series in~$\Q \llbracket x \rrbracket$ which arise in their context are hypergeometric functions.
+It is conceivable that the algebraicity part (over $\Q(x)$, respectively over the ring of classical modular forms) in Theorems~\ref{ODE form} and~\ref{ubd for vvmf} could likewise hold under a similar loosening of the integrality condition; but our proof does not imply this.
 On the other hand, for representations of dimension $n \geq 3$, it is plain that the congruence property ceases to hold as in~\cite{FrancMasonDim2} if we relax $\Z\llbracket q \rrbracket$ to $\Z[1/S]\llbracket q \rrbracket$.
-The hypergeometric method was extended to three-dimensional representations ($n=3$) of $\SL_2(\Z)$ by Franc--Mason~\cite{FrancMasonVvmf} and Marks~\cite{Marks}, and employed back in~\cite{FrancMason} to derive certain cases of the original unbounded denominators conjecture.
+Another example where hypergeometric functions arise (this time for three-dimensional representations of~$\PSL_2(\Z)$) appears in the work of Franc--Mason~\cite{FrancMasonVvmf} and Marks~\cite{Marks}, and was employed by~\cite{FrancMason} to derive certain cases of the original unbounded denominators conjecture.